5 Apps You Should Self-Host Right Now (And How)

 5. Gitea/Forgejo — Your Code Hosting

-GitHub is great, but do you really need Microsoft hosting your private repositories?
-Gitea (or its community fork, Forgejo) gives you a full-featured Git hosting platform that looks and feels like GitHub — on your own server.
+GitHub is great.
+But does Microsoft really need to host your private code?
+Gitea (or better yet, Forgejo, the community fork) is a full Git hosting platform that looks and feels exactly like GitHub.
+On your own server.

 Why Self-Host Your Code?

-• No vendor lock-in — Your code, your server
+• No vendor lock-in—your code, your server

-• CI/CD included — Gitea Actions are GitHub Actions-compatible
+• Built-in CI/CD—Gitea Actions are GitHub Actions-compatible

-• Package registry — Host your own npm/Docker/Maven packages
+• Package registry—host your own npm/Docker/Maven packages

 Deploy Forgejo